This site uses affiliate links and I may earn a commission at no extra cost to you.

 Enter your email & get this sent to your inbox!
 Plus you’ll get great new recipes from us every week!

 Absolutely!
-As we all know, sweet potatoes are a good source of beta carotene, vitamin C, and potassium.
-In addition, it has other vitamins and minerals that include Vitamins A, B5, B6, E, and manganese.
-They’re also high in fiber.
-We should not be concerned about the microwave’s impact on the food as we cook the dish very quickly.
-So, we can still enjoy the vegetable’s nutritional content that this will bring to our body.
-It is best to use the correct cookware or container so it will not affect the quality of the food.
+We should not be concerned about the microwave’s impact on the food, as we cook the dish very quickly.
+As always, it is best to use the correct cookware or container so it will not affect the quality of the food.

 How to Microwave Sweet Potatoes